 Providing Equal Pay for Equal Work

-You must pay male and female employees who perform the same work the same wage.
+You must pay male and female employees who perform the same work the same wage (The Equal Pay Act of 1963).
 Differences in pay rates must be based on seniority, merit, production, or any other factor that is not related to sex.

 Not Discriminating Against Certain Classes of People